Detention Fees

 Detention charges are calculated based on the number of days a container is retained beyond the agreed-upon free period specified in the shipping contract.
 Here’s how the calculation generally works:

 1. The shipping contract will define a set number of free days, during which the shipper can use the container without any charges.
-This free time typically begins when the container arrives at its destination or is made available for pickup, allowing for the time needed to unload and reload the container.
+This period typically allows for the time needed to unload and reload the container, and also covers the handling of different types of loads.

 2. Once the free time expires, detention charges begin to accrue.
 The start day is counted as the first day after the free period ends.